Calculating share returns

 This is why we have introduced a compound return calculation that you can select and apply to all tables in Sharesight that display return information.
 We use a daily compounding formula as this is standard practice among banks.
 Although simple interest will remain as the default setting you can choose to switch to compounding returns on a per portfolio basis by editing the portfolio settings (found under the settings link at the top right of the screen).
 There is also a link to change the percentage return method at the bottom of each page for which compounding return figures are available.

-So which is correct and what should you do?
+So which method is correct and which should you use?

 Both methods are arithmetically correct.
 We at Sharesight do not wish to get embroiled in a debate concerning the merits of one method over the other.
 You are free to choose which ever method you prefer.

-We answer some common questions about compounding interest (and a variety of other questions) in the frequently asked questions section of the help documentation, which can be found here.
+We answer common questions about compounding interest (and a variety of other questions) in our community forum.

 This information is not a recommendation nor a statement of opinion.
 You should consult an independent financial adviser before making any decisions with respect to your shares in relation to the information that is presented in this article.